 Audiology Services for Adults

 We offer the most complete set of audiology services for adults on the Kitsap and Olympic peninsulas so we can meet all of your hearing healthcare needs.
 We can do your routine hearing test, offer hearing aids and other solutions, even program your cochlear implant.
+We also have all-inclusive hearing aid care plans available.
 Whatever your hearing needs, call Link Audiology and we will take care of it for you.

 Who should get a hearing exam?